ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Tuition at City College is the same for each student.

-Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but should research private or City College-specific aid and scholarships.
+Students from outside of the U.S. are not eligible for federal financial aid, but may qualify for private or City College-specific aid and scholarships.

 City College Housing Expenses, Fees, and More

-In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at City College.

 Room and Board Costs at City College

-City College doesn't offer on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when estimating the cost of different schools
+City College doesn't offer on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when estimating the cost of various schools

 How Much Do Books Cost at City College?